MalikShujaatAli/CppEssentials/README.md

 - **Basics**: Dive into the core principles of C++, from variables and data types to control structures.
 - **Enumeration**: Explore the versatile world of enumeration types and their applications.
 - **File Handling**: Master the intricacies of file input/output operations, a crucial skill for any programmer.
+- **Functions**: Learn about functions and their role in modularizing code for better organization and reusability.
+- **Loops**: Understand different loop constructs for iterative control flow in your programs.
+- **Pointers**: Grasp the concepts of pointers, dynamic memory allocation, and their applications.
 - **Searching**: Delve into basic searching algorithms to efficiently locate elements within data structures.
 - **Sorting**: Harness the power of essential sorting algorithms to organize data with precision and efficiency.
 - **Structures**: Discover the art of user-defined data structures and their pivotal role in software development.
+- **Arrays**: Explore the versatility of arrays and their usage in storing and manipulating data.
+- **Strings**: Understand the fundamentals of string manipulation and processing in C++.

 ## Future Expansion